dotCMS/com.dotcms.dotsaml/README.md

-# THIS IS CURRENTLY NON-FUNCTIONAL
+# OSGI implementaion of the SAML plugin

-OSGI implementaion of the SAML plugin
+## THIS IS CURRENTLY NON-FUNCTIONAL

 This plugin allows to modify the authentication process in DOTCMS using the Open SAML 3 (Security Assertion Markup Language) protocols for